ClementNerma/Rave/docs/books/hybrid.md

 A pointer has a double state: the state of the entity containing the pointer, and the state of the referred.

-For example, the pointer's entity can either be mutable, which means we can change the entity it refers to, or constant, to make its reference immutable.
+For example, the pointer itself can either be mutable, which means we can change the value of the entity it refers to, or constant, to make its reference immutable.

 ```sn
 let i = 1;